dovannam115/namdo.github.io/README.md

 ## 📊 Projects

 ### [1.
 Motor Actuarial Dashboard Daily - ETL with MS Fabric](https://github.com/dovannam115/ETL_Motor_Project/tree/main)
-- Built interactive dashboards to visualize pricing and renewal KPIs.
+- Built interactive dashboards to visualize pricing KPIs.
-- Automated daily data pipeline from SQL Server to Microsoft Fabric using Spark.
+- Automated daily data pipeline from SQL Server to Microsoft Fabric using Data Flow gen2 and Data Pipeline.
+- Used PySpark to perform daily data calculations.
 - Used Lakehouse to manage data storage and governance.

 _**Note**: The data shown in this dashboard is simulated and does not represent the company's actual data, in order to maintain confidentiality and comply with data protection policies._

-The first part of the dashboard provides a company-wide overview to help stakeholders quickly grasp the overall performance.

 ![Dashboard Screenshot](images/overall.png)